Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Yeah.

-It is fun, nearly every live podcast we ever do, I will get diagnosed by an audience member afterwards.
+live podcast we ever do, I will get

-Yeah, I saw you out there.
+Yeah, I saw her out there.

-Fuck, that was a crazy night.
+That was a crazy night.

 Matt's dealer is in tonight.

+I know her.
 That's not why I was waving.

 You were there that night as well.